styleguidist/react-styleguidist/docs/GettingStarted.md

 ### 3. Configure transpilers and loaders for your project

-Styleguidist uses Webpack under the hood to load your project‘s files, and needs to know how to precess each file type.
+Styleguidist uses webpack under the hood to load your project‘s files, and needs to know how to precess each file type.

 #### Reusing your project’s Webpack config

-By default Styleguidist will try to find Webpack config (`webpack.config.dev.js` or `webpack.config.js`) anywhere in your project and use it.
+By default Styleguidist will try to find webpack config (`webpack.config.dev.js` or `webpack.config.js`) anywhere in your project and use it.

-If your Webpack config is located somewhere else, add its location to your `styleguide.config.js`:
+If your webpack config is located somewhere else, add its location to your `styleguide.config.js`:

 ```javascript
 module.exports = {